Can Pool Heaters Catch Fire? Safety & Prevention Guide

 - Do not use electrical switches, phones, or create sparks near the area

-- Evacuate the area and ventilate if possible
+- Ventilate the area if possible from a safe distance

 - Call your gas company and fire department from a safe location